PaulWaltersDev/FreeLearningResourcesForSoftwareTesters/README.md

 # FreeLearningResourcesForSoftwareTesters
-An ongoing project to create a set of links to free online learning resources for new and experience Software Testers.
+An ongoing project to create a set of links to free online learning resources for new and experienced Software Testers.

-Since computer science and IT university departments don't invariably offer dedicated software testing modules and resources are spread among various different providers linked to different methodologies, I created this project to help guide new testers into some sort of useful curriculum and collate existing web-based resources into an easily-followable format.
+Since computer science and IT university departments don't invariably offer dedicated software testing modules and resources are spread among various different providers linked to different methodologies, I created this project to help guide new testers into some sort of useful curriculum and collate some existing web-based resources into lists of links.

-The more resources are added the better, and I ask the testing community to help by contacting me to offer new content or create a pull request.

-The rules we have are -
+The rules I wish to implement are -

 1. Content must be directly relevant to testers
 1. Content must be informative and not overly "salesy"
 1. Contest must be free of charge

+The more resources are added the better, and I ask the testing community to help by contacting me to offer new content or fork and create a pull request.
+If you have any suggestions, please let me know.
+In the meantime, I hope you find the resources below useful.

+Paul Maxwell-Walters (twitter @TestingRants, paulwalters2002@yahoo.co.uk)

 ## Introduction to Testing